AysegulTkn/Classification-with-Keras/README.md

-# Concrete Crack Image -Classification in Keras
+# Concrete Crack Image Classification in Keras

 In this project we are building an image classifier using the VGG16 pre-trained model and evaluating it. <br>
 During this project we will use the data set "Concrete Crack Images for Classification". <br>